ajithkh/Coursera-Getting-And-Cleaning-Data/Readme.md

 ---
-title: "Getting and Cleaning Data "
+Title: "Getting and Cleaning Data "
 ---

 This repository contains work for the course project "Getting and Cleaning data".